aspectran/aspectran.github.io/_pages/en/aspectow/deployment-and-operations.md

 ---
 format: plate solid article
 title: Aspectow Deployment and Operations Guide
-teaser: This guide provides instructions for deploying Aspectow applications and managing them as services on various operating systems.
+teaser: This guide provides detailed instructions on how to deploy and manage Aspectow applications as services in Linux/Unix and Windows environments.
 sidebar: toc
 ---

-This guide provides detailed instructions on how to deploy and manage Aspectow applications as services in Linux/Unix and Windows environments.
-You can build an efficient operational environment by utilizing the provided scripts.

 There are two main execution methods described in this guide:
 1.  **Automated Deployment and Service Management**: The standard operational method using scripts in the `setup` directory to install the application on a server, build/deploy it, and manage it as a system service. **(Recommended)**